-When Mahitha Sadhanala heads to CVS to make some returns, he isn’t expecting any problems.
-He has done this many times before.
-So it comes as a shock when the cashier firmly refuses to accept the items.
-When he asks for an explanation, she refers him to something called The Retail Equation.
+When Mahitha Sadhanala recently headed to CVS to make some returns, he wasn’t expecting any problems.
+So it came as a shock when the cashier firmly refused to accept the items.
+When he asked for an explanation, she referred him to something called The Retail Equation.

 Like Sadhanala, you may have never heard of The Retail Equation.
 But if you frequently make retail returns, your name and information about your shopping patterns may already be stored in this nationwide database.

 “My receipt had a 90-day return policy, and I still had several weeks left to return the items,” Sadhanala complained.
 “The things I was trying to return were not opened and not used.
 Why should CVS refuse my returns?”

 A consumer right to make returns?